If you are looking to increase running stamina and endurance, then you’re not alone.

 Running form is probably one of the most overlooked things when starting out as a new runner.

 But what does good running form look like?
-Here are a few simple tips:
+Here are a few key principles:

 - Try not to look at the ground when running – keep your gaze upright and forward.